Frequently Asked Questions

 Do you work outside of Ohio?

-Currently, most of our clients are in Ohio, but we travel for full-service design of second homes and commercial photo shoots.
+Yes!
+We travel for full-service design of second homes and commercial photo shoots.
 Travel rates apply for projects outside a 40 mile radius of Cleveland or Akron.
 Give us a call if you have a property or a shoot location you’d like to discuss.

 What are your design fees?